- Data extracted in August 2017. Most recent data: Further Eurostat information, Main tables and Database. Planned article update: June 2019.

 - treatment capacities of urban wastewater treatment plants and the share of the population connected to them — which gives an overview of the development status of the infrastructure, in terms of quantity and quality, that is available for the protection of the environment from pollution by wastewater;

 - sewage sludge production and disposal — an inevitable product of wastewater treatment processes, its impact on the environment depends on the methods chosen for its processing and disposal;

 - generation and discharge of wastewater — pollutants present in wastewater have different source profiles and, similarly, the efficiency of treatment of any pollutant varies according to the method applied .

 National data are generally collected.
-However some variables are also requested for regions (such as NUTS level 2 regions) or for river basin districts by means of a regional questionnaire for all data categories above, with the exception of sewage sludge production and disposal.
+However some variables are also requested for river basin districts (according to the EU Water Framework Directive, see 'Context' below) by means of a regional questionnaire for some of the categories above.

 Water policies: floods, droughts and other challenges